 Prior to the oral examination the student supplies to the Registrar an electronic copy of the Dissertation Abstract for circulation to the faculty and other interested persons.
-The oral examination is open to all members of the School community and to the public.
+The oral examination is open to all members of the University community and to the public.
+All arrangements for the oral examination, including, but not limited to, room scheduling and technology needs are the responsibility of the student.
 The full faculty will be notified of the time and place of this examination at least two days before it occurs.